anvilresearch/connect-docs/server/configuration.md

 If you generated a deployment repository with `nv init`, a new RSA key pair will be generated for you in `connect/config/keys`.
 This pair of files is required for signing and verifying tokens.
-We recommend using the generated files.
 If the server does not find key pairs when starting, it will attempt to generate them for you using the OpenSSL package installed on your system.

 If you want or need to provide your own RSA key pair, you can obtain it using OpenSSL and import them to the proper location, `connect/config/keys/private.pem`